onpaws/homebrew-sgr/README.md

 # What's the difference?

-`sgr.rb` is the formula based on compiling source code `splitgraph.rb` is a tap, which installs a pre-compiled binary.
+- `sgr.rb` is the [formula](https://docs.brew.sh/Adding-Software-to-Homebrew#formulae) based on compiling source code
+- `splitgraph.rb` is the [tap](https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap#creating-a-tap), which installs a pre-compiled Intel binary for macOS.
+We have a report of it working on M1 also.

 # How to use the formula